Core Program

 Our Core Program offers a way into the study of great books and introduces readers to our approach to learning through discussion.

 Consisting of four 12-week courses, the Core Program begins with an introductory and intensive Life of the Mind Seminar followed by three courses in which we read great books at a more leisurely pace.
-In these latter three courses, the switch to shorter readings, single authors or texts, and required writing assignments gives readers the chance to focus their thinking and go deep.
+In these latter courses, the switch to generally shorter readings, single authors or texts, and required writing assignments gives readers the chance to focus their thinking and go deep.
+All Core Program courses meet weekly for two hours on Zoom.

 Life of the Mind Seminar